The Loafing Heroes: raggle-taggle songs about Casement and Kierkegaard

 Bartholomew Ryan: ‘I see the great poets like Yeats and Wordsworth and Fernando Pessoa as loafing heroes.’
 Photograph: Luis Barra

-The Loafing Heroes sing the poetry of WB Yeats and TS Eliot, and the subject matter of their songs ranges from Irish revolutionary heroes to the devastation of losing a brother to suicide.
+The Loafing Heroes sing the poetry of WB Yeats and TS Eliot, and the subject matter of their songs ranges from Irish revolutionary heroes to the devastation of losing a brother.
 They are based in Lisbon, but their lead singer is from Dublin.
 They will be touring their storytelling concerts in Ireland in January, on the back of their fourth album, Crossing the Threshold.

 Their day jobs, though, are quite different.
 Lead singer Bartholomew Ryan is a postdoctoral fellow in philosophy.
 Fiddle player Giulia Gallina is an interpreter.
 João Tordo plays double-bass and is also a famous Portuguese novelist.